Monitoring your heart health is a great feature for any fitness wearable, but what do you do if your Apple Watch ECG isn’t working?

 - New Mayo Clinic study to validate Apple Watch ECG and symptoms data calls for million participants

-- Cardiologs AI enhances quality of Apple Watch ECG readings
+- Cardiologs AI enhances the quality of Apple Watch ECG readings

 - Is your Apple Watch ECG App Missing?
 Here is how to get it back